 Fibromyalgia causes chronic body pain.
 The constant muscle and tissue tenderness can also lead to sleep problems.
 Shooting pains that may be quite severe originate from parts of your body known as “tender points.”
-The painful areas can include the following:
+The painful areas may include your:

-Many doctors recommend an exercise and fitness program as the first line of treatment for fibromyalgia.
+Many doctors recommend gentle aerobic exercise as the first line of treatment for fibromyalgia.
 This is before any type of medication is considered.
-Even if your doctor prescribes medication for your condition it’s important to stay active.
-Movement should be a key part of your overall treatment plan.
+Even if your doctor prescribes medication for your condition, it’s important to be active.

 You don’t have to break out in a sweat in order for exercise to be useful.
-For fibromyalgia patients, the Mayo Clinicadvises that simple activities can make a big difference.
 For example, try:

 - gentle stretching